apache/activemq-artemis/docs/user-manual/en/rest.md

 ### REST Producers - JMS Consumers

-If you have a REST client producing messages and a JMS consumer, ActiveMQ REST has a simple helper class for you to transform the HTTP body to a Java object.
+If you have a REST client producing messages and a JMS consumer, Apache ActiveMQ REST has a simple helper class for you to transform the HTTP body to a Java object.
 Here's some example code:

     public void onMessage(Message message)